 Get Deep Discounts During the Off-Season

-Just because a destination has a reputation for extreme heat, cold or storms at certain times of the year doesn’t mean you’re destined to experience bad weather if you visit then, said Elizabeth Avery, founder of Solo Trekker 4 U, a site dedicated to those traveling alone.
+Just because a destination has a reputation for extreme heat, cold or storms at certain times of the year doesn’t mean you’re destined to experience bad weather if you visit them, said Elizabeth Avery, founder of Solo Trekker 4 U, a site dedicated to those traveling alone.

 What you will get, though, are deep discounts on lodging because demand is lower in the off-season.
-For example, locales known for having a rainy season can be a good value because the rains are often brief rather than continuous, she states.
+For example, locales known for having a rainy season can be a good value because the rains are often brief rather than continuous, she said.
 You can still do plenty of sightseeing — at a lower cost.

 Stay in the Suburbs

 If you stay on the outskirts of midsize and larger cities, you’ll find more upscale hotels at lower prices than you might pay for a budget hotel within the city.

 “Most major cities have plenty of hotel options outside of the city center,” said Devon Nagle, head of communications at Priceline.
 “For example, when planning a trip to the Big Apple, consider staying in an outer borough versus Manhattan.
 Plenty of options exist at rates below those in the most popular areas; this allows travelers to spend the savings on experiences, versus lodging.”

 Before you book a trip, make sure there are no major events happening in the city when you want to visit it, said Eric Grayson, founder of Discover 7 Travel.
 Otherwise, you could wind up paying astronomical rates due to increased demand for rooms in the area, he said.

 Check the city’s tourism or chamber of commerce site for a calendar of events to ensure you’re not planning a trip at a time when rooms will be scarce and prices will be high.

 Be Flexible With Travel Dates